aibatchelor22/UW-ATLAS-Group-Training/README.md

 # UW-ATLAS-Group-Training
-A collection of code for Monte Carlo siumlations for particle physics (more specifically, the the Large Hadron Collider) for analyzing products of particle collisions.
+A collection of code for Monte Carlo simulations for particle physics (more specifically, the the Large Hadron Collider) for analyzing products of particle collisions.

 The code includes several sections